tzaton/flat_scraper/README.md

 # Real estate market data scraper
-Get and analyze data on real estate sale offers in Warsaw.
+Get and analyze data on real estate sale offers in Warsaw, Poland.

 ## Project description
  Using this package you can get the latest flat sales offers from Warsaw selected according to your preferences.
-The data is collected from popular advertising portals (see [Supported platforms](#Supported%20platforms)) and saved for browsing or further analysis.
+The data is collected from popular advertising portals (see [Supported platforms](#Supported-platforms)) and saved for browsing or further analysis.

 ## Supported platforms
 - [x] olx.pl